mendersoftware/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 link you will see an updated landing page which you created earlier.

 ![Upload web page](Image_20.png)

-Simply follow the tooltips to update your newly deployed application!

 **Congratulations!** You have successfully deployed an custom application update using Mender!